The Elocution of Benjamin Franklin: Background

 Spears wrote that, as a television actor in his twenties, he was so nervous that he mumbled all his lines.
 He went to an elocution teacher, "a sweetheart.. but a very eccentric sort of lady", who treated him like her other pupils, all children.

 Eventually... the thought struck me, I'll write a play about a female elocution teacher, and this poor snook about 25, sort of entrapped by this mad old lady...
 Then I decided to make it a bloke, a transvestite, and Benjamin happened.

 The play

-A single actor plays "Robert O'Brien", an outwardly respectable elocution tutor based in a suburb of Melbourne.
+A single actor plays Robert O'Brien, an outwardly respectable elocution tutor based in Toorak.
 The play begins with O'Brien walking on stage naked, describing the foibles of his students as he dresses.
-Revelations of his transvestitism and his obsession with a young, beautiful student, one "Benjamin Franklin" follow.
+Revelations of his transvestitism and his obsession with a young, beautiful student, one Benjamin Franklin follow.
 He then reveals he is confined in a "mental institution".
+Later stagings locate Robert O'Brien's studio in Double Bay.